Umutation/-HeroOnParole/README.md

 - Improved AIs for criminals and civilians.
 - A global high scoreboard.

-# Summary
+# Dev Notes
 Even though the game is currently playable, I would like to publish the game with many more features I have in mind to make it a long-lasting decent game rather than a cheap hypercasual one.

+# Demo
 You can see the current demo of the game from [here](https://www.youtube.com/watch?v=NXQJ9iR5BkA&t=3s&ab_channel=DeepTurkishWeb).